We start with a simple example of confirmatory factor analysis, using the

 See the help page for this dataset by typing

 at the R prompt.
-This is a 'classic' dataset that is used in many papers and books on Structural Equation Modeling (SEM), including some manuals of commercial SEM software packages.
+This is a ‘classic’ dataset that is used in many papers and books on Structural Equation Modeling (SEM).
 The data consists of mental ability test scores of seventh- and eighth-grade children from two different schools (Pasteur and Grant-White).
 In our version of the dataset, only 9 out of the original 26 tests are included.
 A CFA model that is often proposed for these 9 variables consists of three latent variables (or factors), each with three indicators: